Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: parametrization of BWTPM

 It is known that the \pt-averaged \vv increases when going from central to peripheral collisions, and then decreases for very peripheral collisions~\cite{alic1,alic3}.
-Also, the eccentricity \ecc of the transverse geometry of hadronic medium behaves similarly versus collision centrality.
-When going from the central to peripheral collisions, this geometry goes from circular to elliptical and \ecc increases.
-But the geometry goes again to circular and \ecc decreases at very peripheral collisions, where in average only one nucleon-nucleon collision accurs~\cite{HL99,Heinz1}.
+Also, the eccentricity \ecc of the transverse geometry of the hadronic medium behaves similarly versus collision centrality.
+When going from central to peripheral collisions, this geometry goes from circular to elliptical and \ecc increases.
+But the geometry goes again to circular and \ecc decreases at very peripheral collisions, where on average only one nucleon-nucleon collision accurs~\cite{HL99,Heinz1}.
 So one can assume $\vv \sim \ecc$.
-This parameterization of $r_{xy}$ ensures such a centrality dependence for \ecc (given by Eq.~(\ref{eq:ecc2})) \be r_{xy}=1-\frac{a_{24}\textrm{A}^{a_{25}}}{1+a_{26}/x+a_{27}x^{a_{29}}+a_{28}[(1-f_d)x]^{a_{30}}}, \ee where $x=\textrm{A}^{a_{25}}(z_c+y)/(1+y)$, A is the atomic mass number, $z_c=\mch/\mch^{0\textrm{-}5\%}$ is the normalized multiplicity over the multiplicity of the 0-5\% most central collisions $\mch^{0\textrm{-}5\%}$ (determined by Eq.~(\ref{eq:dNdeta}) at $x_c=0.025$) and its correction $y=(a_{31}/\enn)^{a_{32}}z_c$ is needed mainly for the fit of \vv data at RHIC energies.
-Parameter $f_d$ is introduced to describe a slightly different centrality dependence of \vv data in \xexe collisions compared to all other collision systems considered in present study for which we use $f_d=0$.
-The difference is related to the non-spherical (deformed) shape of $^{129}$Xe nucleus~\cite{alic10}.
+This parametrization of $r_{xy}$ ensures such a centrality dependence for \ecc (given by Eq.~(\ref{eq:ecc2})) \be r_{xy}=1-\frac{a_{24}\textrm{A}^{a_{25}}}{1+a_{26}/x+a_{27}x^{a_{29}}+a_{28}[(1-f_d)x]^{a_{30}}}, \ee where $x=\textrm{A}^{a_{25}}(z_c+y)/(1+y)$, A is the atomic mass number, $z_c=\mch/\mch^{0\textrm{-}5\%}$ is the normalized multiplicity over the multiplicity of the 0-5\% most central collisions $\mch^{0\textrm{-}5\%}$ (determined by Eq.~(\ref{eq:dNdeta}) at $x_c=0.025$) and its correction $y=(a_{31}/\enn)^{a_{32}}z_c$ is needed mainly for the fit of \vv data at RHIC energies.
+Parameter $f_d$ is introduced to describe a slightly different centrality dependence of \vv data in \xexe collisions compared to all other collision systems considered in present study for which $f_d=0$ is used.
+The difference is related to the non-spherical (deformed) shape of the $^{129}$Xe nucleus~\cite{alic10}.